Corporate Transparency Act: Understanding Your Obligation

 One key aspect that entities need to be aware of is the penalties associated with non-compliance for both new and existing entities.
 Fines for failing to file the necessary statements with the Financial Crimes Enforcement Network (FinCEN) can be substantial ($500 a day up to $10,000, and up to 2 years in jail).

 For EXISTING entities, formed on or before December 31, 2023, you will have 1 year to report.
+During this time our team will be in touch with existing clients to see if they need support.

 Not only can this impact your company’s financial health, but it can also lead to legal consequences for those involved in your business.
 Therefore, compliance is not just a matter of good practice; it’s a way to protect your LLC from unnecessary penalties and potential legal troubles.